JonMurphy/RPZ_add-on/README.md

 **Note**: the asterisks `*` is only allowed as the first character in the line.
 It represents all subdomains within a given domain.

 ### Allowlist
 At times an outside RPZ list will block a needed website.
-Allowed items can be added to this list and this unblocks that domain.
+Allowed domains can be added to this list and thus unblock that domain.

 ### Blocklist
 The block list operates in a similar way as the allowlist.
-Make the needed changes to the custom allow/block lists and then click **Save**.
+After making changes to the custom allow/block lists click **Save**.

 <p align="center">
   <img width="800" src="docs/images/rpz_custom_save2.png" alt="rpz_custom_save" />
   <br />
-  <small><em>click on Save after edit</em></small>
+  <small><em>click on Save after changes</em></small>
 </p>

 Multiple adds or edits can be done at one time (before clicking **Apply**)